s3igo/dotfiles/README.md

 - GNU make(Optional)
 Required to run the [`make` commands](#usage) described below.

-## Installation[^1]
+## Installation

 > **Warning**
-> During installation, files in the `@/config` directory will overwrite files in your home directory.
+> During installation, files in the `config` directory will overwrite files in your home directory.
 Please keep files in a safe place if you do not want them to be overwritten.

+> **Note**
-[^1]: If you want to customize and manage it with git, I recommend manually install.
+> If you want to customize and manage it with git, I recommend manually install.

+### Quick install

 ```shell
 curl -L raw.githubusercontent.com/s3igo/dotfiles/main/install.sh | bash
 ```

-or manually
+### manually install

 ```shell
 # after forked this repository